alfredomtx/OldBot-Docs/Action Scripts.md

 ## `PARÂMETRO "abortar ações*"`
 Opcional em todas as condições, pode ser  **`0` ou `1`**.
-Se marcado como 1, irá abortar todas as próximas ações do Action Script se a **condição der como verdadeira**, o padrão é `0`.
+Se marcado como 1, irá abortar todas as próximas ações do Action Script se a **condição for falsa**, o padrão é `0`(continuar executando as próximas linhas do script).

 ---